-So how does Brene Brown inspiring my homeschool?
+So, how exactly has Brene Brown inspired my homeschool?
+Let’s dive in.

 “To love ourselves and support each other in the process of becoming real is perhaps the greatest single act of daring greatly.”